retifrav/rclone-rc-web-gui/docker/README.md

 rclone-rc-web-gui   rclone_1.68.1-gui_0.5.0   94468b279531   14 minutes ago   92.4MB
 alpine              latest                    511a44083d3a   2 months ago     8.83MB
 ```

+The two version variables aren't meant to be entered manually, as they are taken from the only places where they are actually defined - `ARG RCLONE_VERSION_VALUE` in the `Dockerfile` and `guiVersion` in `src/main.ts` - so that image tags and OCI annotations couldn't drift from them.
+To build an image with a different rclone version, change that `ARG` default.
+The web UI version, however, should always be the one from the sources, and `prepare-for-building-the-image.sh` refuses to pack an archive if it looks like it hasn't been bumped for this release (*it must be today's date, in the `YYYY.M.D` form, committed, and not tagged yet*).
+If you do need to make a package with an older version, then the date check can be skipped with `GUI_VERSION_DATE_CHECK=0`.

 The build requires [BuildKit](https://docs.docker.com/build/buildkit/), which is what `docker build` uses by default since Docker [v23](https://docs.docker.com/engine/release-notes/23.0/).
 You can disable it with `DOCKER_BUILDKIT=0`, but then the build will fail, because `TARGETARCH` will become unset and that will fail the rclone download.